ethpandaops/ansible-collection-general/roles/kurtosis/README.md

 ## Requirements

+- Docker must be installed and running (handled by the geerlingguy.docker dependency)
 - For MacOS targets: Homebrew should be installed.
 - For Linux targets: Root access (`become: true`) is required.